PROGRAM DESCRIPTION AND PURPOSE

 - an explicit statement of commitment to mentoring and supporting the student that includes adjustments that might be made due to differences in culture, ethnicity, gender, socio-economic and educational background, etc.

-The AAGA Application Forms are due to the Graduate School by February 24, 2023 for Fall 2023 admits.
-We strongly recommend that applications be submitted as soon as possible so that these assistantships can be effectively used as recruitment tools.
-If those who are offered AAGAs do not accept the offers before or after April 15, 2023, additional nominations will be solicited.
+The AAGA Nomination Forms are due to the Graduate School by February 28, 2025, for Fall 2025 admits.
+We strongly recommend that nominations be submitted as soon as possible so these assistantships can be effectively used as recruitment tools.
+If those who are offered AAGAs do not accept the offers before or after April 15, 2025, additional nominations will be solicited.

-For questions or additional information pertaining to the AAGA program, contact Dr. Terah Chambers at terah@msu.edu or Aida Montalvo at montalai@grd.msu.edu.
+For questions or additional information pertaining to the AAGA program, contact AAGA@grd.msu.edu, Dr. Terah Chambers at terah@msu.edu or Deanne Hubbell at dhubbell@msu.edu.